-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2015.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were

-Total first-time, first-year (freshman) men who applied 4094 Total first-time, first-year (freshman) women who applied 3853 • Total first-time, first-year (freshman) men who were admitted 1101 Total first-time, first-year (freshman) women who were admitted 1244 Total full-time, first-time, first-year (freshman) men who enrolled 449 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 484 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled
+C1 Total first-time, first-year (freshman) men who applied 5545 C1 Total first-time, first-year (freshman) women who applied 5422 C1 Total first-time, first-year (freshman) men who were admitted 1290 C1 Total first-time, first-year (freshman) women who were admitted 1428 C1 Total full-time, first-time, first-year (freshman) men who enrolled 456 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 482 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

 Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list 1881 C2 Number accepting a place on the waiting list 816 C2 Number of wait-listed students admitted 38 C2 Is your waiting list ranked?
-No C2 If yes, do you release that information to students?
+X C2 If yes, please answer the questions below for Fall 2015 admissions: C2 Number of qualified applicants offered a place on waiting list 2427 C2 Number accepting a place on the waiting list 922 C2 Number of wait-listed students admitted 59 C2 Is your waiting list ranked?
+X C2 If yes, do you release that information to students?
+X C2 Do you release that information to school counselors?
+X